Cypherpunks (book)

 Cypherpunks: Freedom and the Future of the Internet is a 2012 book by Julian Assange, in discussion with Internet activists and cypherpunks Jacob Appelbaum, Andy Müller-Maguhn and Jérémie Zimmermann.
 Its primary topic is society's relationship with information security.
 In the book, the authors warn that the Internet has become a tool of the police state, and that the world is inadvertently heading toward a form of totalitarianism.
 They promote the use of cryptography to protect against state surveillance.

 In the introduction, Assange says that the book is "not a manifesto [...] [but] a warning".
 He told Guardian journalist Decca Aitkenhead:

 Assange later wrote in The Guardian: "Strong cryptography is a vital tool in fighting state oppression." saying that was the message of his book, Cypherpunks.

-Cypherpunks is published by OR Books.
-Its content derives from discussions in June 2012 with Appelbaum, Müller-Maguhn and Zimmermann on Assange's TV show World Tomorrow.